vamsiramakrishnan/jsonlovesyaml/_posts/2019-04-14-ceph-distributed-container-native-enterprise-grade-software-defined-storage.md

 ### Additional Needs for an Enterprise

-1. **Security** :
+**Security** :

-       Data encryption at rest and in-motion ?
+* Data encryption at rest and in-motion ?
-       Principles of Role Based Access Control ?
+* Principles of Role Based Access Control ?
-       How do I use existing principles of access control to extend to this storage solution ?
+* How do I use existing principles of access control to extend to this storage solution ?
-       Can data encryption be transparent to the application ?
+* Can data encryption be transparent to the application ?

-2. **Business Continuity/ QoS:**
+**Business Continuity/ QoS:**

-       Can I take snapshots of the data stored and restore it ?
+* Can I take snapshots of the data stored and restore it ?
-       How easy is it to replicate it across geographies Make sure I can have fine grained control over How Performant | How much redundancy
+* How easy is it to replicate it across geographies
+* Make sure I can have fine grained control over number of copies | which part of my hardware
+* Thin provisioning

 ### Dumb Hardware | Smart Software

 > The intelligence of my container native storage solution should arise from Software not hardware
 >
 > This makes my storage solution extensible and can co-exist with a heterogeneous storage and compute landscape